Want to learn how to masturbate? We've put together the 15 best tips and tricks for great masturbation.

 As mentioned above, masturbating without lube can chafe your penis and even desensitize it permanently.

-Hurrying your masturbation routine not only deprives you of pleasure and a chance to relax, but it can create or make worse a premature ejaculation problem.
+Hurrying your masturbation routine not only deprives you of pleasure and a chance to relax, but it can create or worsen a premature ejaculation problem.

 Slow down.
 It’s not a race.

-Repeat after us — masturbation is completely normal, even beneficial.
+Repeat after us — masturbation is perfectly normal, even beneficial.

-You aren’t betraying your partner, your family, or king and country by fapping every now and then.
+You aren’t betraying your partner, family, or king and country by fapping every now and then.

 Masturbation is healthy.

-Remember, don’t rush it and try to always use some form of lubricant.
-It’s healthy for your penis and will provide protection against friction burns.
+Don’t forget the lube.
+It’s healthy for your penis and will protect against friction burns.